Vegeta-Bles/iOSbuddy-1.0/README.md

 🛠 Troubleshooting

-🔹 Screen Time doesn’t disable?Make sure you have admin access and run the script with sudo:
+🔹 Screen Time doesn’t disable?
+Make sure you have admin access and run the script with sudo:

 sudo python3 iosbuddy.py